JJ/hoborg/text/text.md

 place to poop or for a quick hump or just lay there under the cage for a nap.

 So that's exactly what happened.
-It was Bill, the black seminole who had a taste for conversation while pooping, something I had had to endure several times at the beginning, when we shared a crew.
-And we talked about old times, he laughed and exerted himself, and I sweated because tiger stretching and training never took too long.
+It was Bill, the black Seminole who had a taste for conversation while pooping, something I had had to endure several times at the beginning, when we shared a crew.
+And we talked about old times, he laughed and exerted himself, and I sweat because tiger stretching and training never took too long.
 Hopefully, longer than Bill's pooping.